The 2023 Annual Tax Sale was held online 6/19/2023.

 Any unpaid taxes are offered at Public Tax Sale which is held annually on the third Monday in June online at www.iowataxauction.com.

 We publish all qualifying, outstanding unpaid parcels in the county’s official publication one time during the last week in May each year.
-You may view the most recently published list of Marion County parcels once it becomes available here on this page.
+You may also view the most recently published list of Marion County parcels once it becomes available here on this page.

 Any payment updates can be viewed on our payment website www.iowatreasurers.org by accessing that parcel directly.